A Calm Sea and Beautiful Days with You

 A Calm Sea and Beautiful Days with You (波うららかに、めおと日和, Nami Uraraka ni, Meoto Biyori) is a Japanese manga series written and illustrated by Nishika Hachi.
 The manga has been serialized on Kodansha's online platform Comic Days since October 2022.
 It is a romantic comedy set in the early Showa period and follows the newlywed couple Lieutenant Takimasa and his wife Natsumi.
 As of September 2025, the total number of copies in circulation, including e-books, had exceeded 1.5 million.
 It was adapted into a live-action television drama that aired on Fuji Television and its affiliates from April to June 2025.

 Plot

-It is set in the early Showa period in 1936.
-Natsumi Sekiya's father informs her that he has arranged her marriage to an Imperial Navy Lieutenant, Takimisa Ebata, without her knowledge and that they are to be wedded next week.
-Although shocked and anxious about the news, Natsumi follows through with the engagement despite her fiancé not being present due to job commitments.
-When Takimasa finally arrives two weeks after the wedding and they meet for the first time, he is distant and indifferent with Natsumi, and their first few weeks of living together are filled with humorous misunderstandings.
-Despite all the difficulties, the two gradually grow closer.
+It is set in 1936, during the early Showa period.
+Natsumi Sekiya's father informs her that he has arranged her marriage to an Imperial Navy Lieutenant, Takimasa Ebata, without her knowledge, and that they are to be wed the following week.
+Although shocked and anxious about the sudden news, Natsumi follows through with the ceremony even though her fiancé cannot be present due to his work commitments.
+When Takimasa finally arrives two weeks after the wedding and they meet for the first time, he is distant and indifferent toward Natsumi, and their first few weeks of living together are filled with humorous misunderstandings.
+Despite these challenges, the two gradually grow closer.